 Life is about living the best you can with what you have, Right Now….in this very Moment.

-(NOTE: Currently, as at 2018, my spinal condition, Fibromyalgia and Chronic Fatigue Syndrome has worsened to the point where I’m mostly unable to go out for long walks, so many of my images come from my archives).
+Currently, as at 2018, my spinal condition, Fibromyalgia and Chronic Fatigue Syndrome has worsened to the point where I’m mostly unable to go out for long walks, so many of my images come from my balcony garden or archives.

 My current west-facing first floor apartment has a fairly large balcony (for a modern suburban apartment block), in which I grow Herbs, Flowers and Seasonal Leafy Green Vegetables.
 Several local bird species visit my balcony most days when the weather is warm and sunny.
 On the days when my pain levels are too severe to go outdoors for a walk, I can usually be found sitting at my desk in front of the floor-to-ceiling lounge windows keeping watch over my garden and observing the local Bird Life.

 “People usually consider walking on water or in thin air a miracle.
 But I think the real miracle is not to walk either on water or in thin air, but to walk on earth.
 Every day we are engaged in a miracle which we don’t even recognize: a blue sky, white clouds, green leaves, the black, curious eyes of a child—our own two eyes.
 All is a miracle. “